masif2002/docker-notes/readme.md

 ```
 docker run -p3001:3306 mysql:5"
 ```
-* So, now the requests are received in ports 3000 and 3001 in your host machine and forwards those requests to port 3306 of different running MySQL
+* So, now the requests are received in ports 3000 and 3001 in your host machine and forwards those requests to port 3306 of different containers running MySQL

 ![](img/ports.png)
 > Conflicts arise when we try to use the same port on the host machine for different services